CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 ### 1.2 Life cycle

-An awareness-raising and training program must be tailored to the institution and take into account the culture in place (see also 3.1.1 Consideration of safety-related personal factors in the further information) and the level of safety required.
+A sensitization and training program must be tailored to the institution and take into account the culture that exists there (see also 3.1.1 Consideration of safety-related personal factors in the further information) as well as the necessary level of safety.
 In this context, the most diverse and coordinated methods and media should be used.

 ** planning and conception **

 It is very important for the security process that it is actively supported by the management.
-To do this, management must have recognized and internalized the value of information security for the institution's goals (see ORP.3.M1 Awareness-raising of Information Security Management).
+To do this, management must have recognized and internalized the value of information security for the institution's goals (see ORP.3.M1 Awareness-raising of information security management).

 This support can begin with the explicit mandate to design appropriate programs.
 The necessary steps are described in measure ORP.3.M4 Concept of a training and awareness-raising program for information security.
 In particular, it is important to define the target groups (see ORP.3.M5 Analysis of target groups for awareness-raising and training programs).